Last updated: [10/26/2022]

-- Is public transportation operating?
+Is public transportation operating?
 Yes

-- While taxis are available in Niamey, most are in poor condition and do not meet basic U.S. road safety standards.
+- Taxis are available in Niamey, but most are in poor condition and do not meet basic U.S. road safety standards.
 Face masks are required.

-- The U.S. Embassy in Niamey has resumed limited American Citizen Services – passport processing, notary services, voting assistance, and federal benefits assistance.
+- The U.S. Embassy in Niamey has resumed American Citizen Services – passport processing, notary services, voting assistance, and federal benefits assistance.
 American citizens should see the corresponding pages on this website for more information and contact ConsulateNiamey@state.gov if an urgent appointment is needed.